 Most users don’t want to type as much on their mobile devices.
 The screen is limited, and it is harder to type than on a desktop.
 A predictive search option minimizes the number of characters users have to type which also means that there will be fewer typos.
 When you use autosuggest on your mobile device it is easier to show suggestions instead of displaying full results already which would take up more space.

 If you offer an eCommerce site, predictive search is pretty much a necessity.
 82% of the top-grossing e-commerce sites offer autocomplete suggestions to their users as they begin typing their search query.
 Suggestions help users find the exact words to describe what they are after.
-Often times they don’t know the exact product name or are not aware of the different variations of one product.
+Oftentimes, they don’t know the exact product name or are not aware of the different variations of one product.

-For example, when looking for a new iPhone 11, the user would discover predictive search
+For example, when looking for a new iPhone 11, the user would discover predictive search results such as “Pro” or “Pro Max,” which inform them about the available product options.

 You can also offer some information about your products via autocomplete.
 You guide the user through your store and set an expectation of what exists.
 If a product gets suggested, the user will know it’s available.